dreamwieber/AttributedMarkdown/README.markdown

     git submodule update --init --recursive

+You'll also need to include the CoreText Framework in your project.

+Finally, create a group in your project called "Headers" and copy these files into it:

+    markdown_lib.h
+    markdown_peg.h

+Leave the option to copy the files into your project _unselected_.

 To use AttributedMarkdown in one of your projects, follow the standard Apple guidelines for [linking against a static library](http://developer.apple.com/library/ios/#technotes/iOSStaticLibraries/Articles/configuration.html#/apple_ref/doc/uid/TP40012554-CH3-SW2)